Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 \subsection{RQ4 - Overhead}

-RQ4 assessed the resource consumption and inference time overhead for each metric.
-This aspect is critical, especially for uncertainty metrics intended for deployment in operation (e.g., for self-healing task).
-Table~\ref{tab:exec_time_summary} reports the overall inference time and corresonding overhead for each of the metric.
+RQ4 assessed the computational overhead and practical applicability of each metric when used for testing and runtime monitoring of VLA-enabled robots.
+This is particularly important for uncertainty metrics intended for online deployment (e.g., for self-healing task or real-time failure detection during task execution).

+Table~\ref{tab:exec_time_summary} reports the overall inference time and corresponding overhead for each of the metric.
 Note that the overhead of the TB-TP, TB-PCS, TB-D, and TB-D metrics was measured together because it is mainly caused by the process of obtaining token probabilities.
 In addition, we grouped A-PI, A-VI, and A-AI under AI, as computing A-AI requires prior computation of A-PI and A-VI.
 Similarly, TCP-AI, which depends on TCP-PI and TCP-VI, was grouped together with them under TCP.

 As expected, the EV metric showed the highest overhead since a VLA model needs to be instantiated multiple times to obtain and compare the results of multiple inferences.
-In fact, the overhead is too high for practical use, especially in scenarios where models need to be executed frequently to effectively control robot actions.
-Combined with RQ2b results for the EV metric (which showed no positive correlation in most cases), makes this metric unsuitable for measuring the uncertainty of VLA models.
-The remaining metrics do not have significant overhead, with the TB metrics producing the highest overhead, but still being low enough to be applicable in practice.
+While this is feasible in simulation, the overhead is too high for practical use, especially in scenarios where models need to be executed frequently to effectively control robot actions.
+Combined with RQ2b results for the EV metric (which showed no positive correlation in most cases), makes this metric unsuitable for measuring the uncertainty of VLA-enabled robots.

+The remaining metrics do not have significant overhead, with the TB metrics producing the highest overhead, due to the token probability extraction, yet the added latency remains low enough for practical integration into robotic control loops.
+The AI- and TCP-based metrics, as well as TI and OT, add negligible computational cost.

-\begin{FindingBox} The EV metric incurs overhead that is too high for practical use, whereas the overhead from the remaining metrics remain low enough to be used in practice. \end{FindingBox}
+\begin{FindingBox} The EV metric adds excessively high inference overhead due to the need for multiple model executions, making it impractical for real-world.
+In contrast, the remaining metrics introduce only low overhead and are suitable for practical use. \end{FindingBox}

+However, practical applicability extends beyond raw computational cost.
+While most metrics are lightweight, OT relies on the assumption that effective executions consistently reduce the distance to the goal over time.
+This assumption holds well in simple, obstacle-free simulated environments, but becomes problematic in realistic scenarios involving detours, obstacle avoidance, or dynamic trajectory adjustments.
+In such cases, continuously measuring the optimal trajectory distance is often infeasible without complete knowledge of the environment due to high environmental uncertainty.
+Consequently, like EV, OT is primarily suitable for offline simulation-based evaluation rather than online deployment on physical robots.

+\begin{FindingBox} Most proposed metrics (TB, AI, TCP, and TI) are lightweight enough for practical integration into the testing and runtime monitoring of VLA-enabled robots.
+However, the OT metric is largely limited to simulation environments due to the difficulty of measuring optimal trajectories in the real world. \end{FindingBox}